Install jCart

 6 - Customize jcart.css

 jCart comes with minimal styling for easy customization.
 Open jcart.css to edit the default styles and see some of the available selectors.
-Of course, using jQuery the options for further customization are wide open.

 Congratulations!
 You should now have a sexy new Ajax shopping cart.